 How hot is your application running?
 One of the most common culprits of gasket issues is heat and the reality that your application is running hotter than you think.
 Do some additional testing, consider the peak exposure, and select a material that is designed to survive those conditions.

 Ensure that your joint is properly assembled.
 There are recommended torque values as well as a sequence that should be followed.
-If you are using a compressible gasket, a final torque once operating temperature has been achieved is helpful to maintain load over long term service.
+If you are using a compressible gasket, a final torque once the operating temperature has been achieved is helpful to maintain load over long-term service.

 4. Flange Loading

 This is one of the most critical pieces of the bolted joint.
 Without the proper loading, no gasket will seal.
 Be sure that the flanges are in good shape and have adequate flatness and surface finish.
 Loading needs to be sufficient to establish an initial seal but also maintain load to seal the joint over the long term, after the initial heat cycles.